 University of California, Los Angeles, Athletics

-No. 22 Bruins Sit Seventh After Day Two of Big Ten Championships
+No. 22 Bruins Finish Seventh at Big Ten Championships

 February 19, 2026 | Swimming & Diving

-MINNEAPOLIS, Minn. โ The No. 22-ranked UCLA Swimming and Diving program sits in seventh place after the second day of competition at the Big Ten Championships.
-On day two of the event, UCLA had six finalists in individual events.
+MINNEAPOLIS, Minn. โ The No. 22-ranked UCLA Swimming and Diving program finished in seventh place at the Big Ten Championships held on the campus of the University of Minnesota. ย

-UCLA is currently in seventh place with 255 points after eight events.
-Michigan leads the way with 517.50 points, while Indiana is in second with 398 points, and Ohio State is in third place with 390 points.
+UCLA finished the 2026 Big Ten Championships in seventh overall with 605.5 points.
+Michigan won the team title with 1,243 points, while Indiana took second place with 1,084 points, and Ohio State finished third with 1,066 points.

 Day Two Recap